 Moroccan Kefta Tagine

-By Published On: January 4th, 2021
+By Lee Jackson ↣ Published on: January 4, 2021

 Kefta, Köfta, Kufta, Qofte, Kjofte, Cufte, Cufteta, Cufti, Meatballs?

-What is kefta?
+What are kefta?
 Where you live dictates how you pronounce the word for these ubiquitous balls of meat.
-Found all across the Europe, The Mediterranean, North Africa, Balkans, and into Central Asia there's a million variations of spelling and preparation for meatballs.
-In Morocco they're named Kefta and Typically made with ground lamb or mutton and an array of fragrant spices.
-When cooked in a super tasty Moroccan tomato sauce they're elevated into taste sensation territory.
+Found all across the Europe, The Mediterranean, North Africa, Balkans, and into Central Asia and South East Asia there's a million variations of spelling and preparation for meatballs.

 What most people refer to when they think of a tagine/tajine is the earthenware dish with a conical lid.
 Used throughout North Africa as the dish to cook many stews and soups.
 This is indeed a tagine, but ingeniously, the foodstuff inside the tagine is also called a tagine!
 Keeps it simple, right?
 I long ago broke my tajine (tear face emoji), but that doesn't mean I can't still enjoy a tagine!
 A regular pan will do just fine.
 Are you keeping up?
 Good.